-Chief among these are the constantly changing tax reporting requirements issued by revenue authorities.
+Chief among these is the constantly changing tax reporting requirements issued by revenue authorities.
 In the US, for example, a reduction in federal tax rates led to an increased percentage of expenses being allocated to state taxes.
 That has led to an increased focus on state taxes, requiring a more granular focus than in the past.
-Significant regulatory changes elsewhere, including BEPS 2.0, will alter the landscape even further.
+Significant regulatory changes elsewhere – including tax base erosion and profit shifting (BEPS) Pillar Two which allows a jurisdiction to impose tax where an effective tax rate in a jurisdiction falls below 15 percent – are altering the landscape even further.

 Another key trend is the rise in importance of business analytics, which deliver tremendous value to corporate leaders across every department, including the tax team.
 Visual intelligence and report books have become valuable tools in the tax reporting process, but assembling the necessary information can be a challenge.
 Specifically, effective tax reporting often requires that information from multiple data sources be combined and reported holistically.
 Tackling this task manually is both time-consuming and prone to errors.